Health and Wellness

 Where are we now?

-Main idea: Autonomy in health and wellness is the ability to govern ones own path through lifestyle changes.
-In order to be successful, an individual must learn autonomy.
-Learning basic exercise and health and wellness principles and gaining a deeper understanding of oneself will set people on a path to autonomy.
+Main idea: Autonomy in health and wellness is the ability to govern one’s path through lifestyle changes.
+To be successful, an individual must learn autonomy.
+Learning essential exercise and health and wellness principles and gaining a deeper understanding of oneself will set people on a path to independence.

-Health – noun, the general condition of the body (physical or physiological) or mind (mental or psychological) with reference to soundness and vigor; the absence of disease or ailment [9].
+Health – noun, the general condition of the body (physical or physiological) or mind (mental or psychological) concerning soundness and vigor; the absence of disease or ailment (11).

-Wellness – noun, the approach to lifestyle choices, typically by deliberate effort, that leads to a healthy life or higher state of being; focus on an enhanced way of living as means to preventing illness or sluggish states, as opposed to emphasizing the treatment of disease [9].
+Wellness – noun, the approach to lifestyle choices, typically by deliberate effort, that leads to a healthy life or higher state of being; focus on an enhanced way of living as a means to preventing illness or sluggish states, as opposed to emphasizing the treatment of disease (11).

-In summary, we can say that health is the absence of disease while wellness encompasses the lifestyle choices that prevent disease.
+In summary, we can say that health is the absence of disease, while wellness encompasses the lifestyle choices that prevent disease.
 With mountains of information at our fingertips, it’s crucial to ground ourselves in fundamental principles to avoid being overwhelmed by various “improvement” strategies for health and wellness.
-Some individuals adopt hectic schedules filled with diet or exercise trends that are ultimately not sustainable and, in some cases, even dangerous.
-On the other hand, those who avoid extremes might believe that health and wellness can be achieved and maintained merely through regular activity and abstaining from all unhealthy foods.
-However, I believe this traditional view of health and wellness is outdated, given the new discoveries in human physiology as well as considerations for modern day.
-Let’s discuss why.
+Some individuals adopt hectic schedules filled with diet or exercise trends that are ultimately unsustainable and, in some cases, even dangerous.
+On the other hand, those who avoid extremes believe that health and wellness can be achieved and maintained merely through regular activity and abstaining from all unhealthy foods.
+However, I think this traditional view of health and wellness is outdated, given the development of exercise science and the evolution of the fitness industry.

-Think of reps on a continuum, 1 rep up to 10,000 reps.
+Physiology Context – Think of reps on a continuum, one rep up to 10,000 reps.
 Assuming these reps are done with challenging load, repetitions close to 1 are considered mechanical, while the ones past 25 could be considered cyclical.
 Mechanical tension will increase tendon stiffness, while cyclical movement will decrease tendon stiffness.
-As we decrease stiffness in the tendons, we will increase existing weaknesses and strains in size [12].
-However, only mechanical loading results in tendons that are too stiff, resulting in an increased risk of injury [13].
+As we decrease tendon stiffness, we will increase existing weaknesses and strains in size (12).
+However, only mechanical loading results in too stiff tendons, increasing the risk of injury (13).
 Cyclical vs. mechanical loading may be a law, but these laws exist in nuance.

-I propose that health and wellness is aquired by helping the individual achieve autonomy.
+I propose that health and wellness are acquired by helping the individual achieve autonomy.
 We do this by being educated and coached to be optimal and capable.

 Optimal – the appropriate level of fitness for an individual.